-For the networking rock stars of the world, networking tends to be very fruitful.
-Regardless if it is 1-on-1 networking or 1-to-many networking, they get qualified referrals on a regular basis.
+Networking tends to be very fruitful for the networking rock stars of the world.
+Regardless of whether it is 1-on-1 networking or 1-to-many networking, they regularly get qualified referrals.
 They constantly are connecting with a steady stream of targeted prospects.
-Why? – Because their networking is typically very strategic and very well executed… They have become more referable!
+Why? – Because their networking is typically very strategic and well-executed, they have become more referable!

-Let’s be clear here though, you’ve got to earn referrals.
-Just because you believe you deserve referrals doesn’t mean you’re going to get them.
+Let’s be clear here; you’ve got to earn referrals.
+Just because you believe you deserve referrals doesn’t mean you’ll get them.
 You need to encourage them.
 You need to ask for them.
-You need to make it easy, lucrative and fun to refer business to you.
+You need to make it easy, lucrative, and fun to refer business to you.

 Make it EASY for your network to refer business to you!
 How?

 - Make sure you regularly nurture relationships with those who are either in your target market or have influence over it—especially networking rock stars!

 - Make sure they clearly understand who you serve and what you serve them with—remember this is your responsibility, not theirs.

 - Be clear and specific in asking for what you want.